Cycle classes on abelian varieties and the geometry of the Abel-Jacobi map: Introduction

 \section{Introduction}

 The purpose of this paper is to explore some geometric questions related to the integral Hodge conjecture for abelian varieties.
-This subject has been revisited recently by Beckmann and de Gaay Fortman in \cite{degaybeck} who proved the following result \begin{theo} Let $A$ be a principally polarized abelian variety whose minimal class $\gamma_{\rm min}\in H_2(A,\mathbb{Z})$ is algebraic.
+This subject has been revisited recently by Beckmann and de Gaay Fortman in \cite{degaybeck} who proved the following result (already known by \cite{grabo} in dimension 3). \begin{theo} Let $A$ be a principally polarized abelian variety whose minimal class $\gamma_{\rm min}\in H_2(A,\mathbb{Z})$ is algebraic.
 Then degree 2 integral Hodge homology classes (or ``curve classes'') of $A$ are algebraic. \end{theo} Here the minimal class is the integral degree $2$ Hodge homology class on $A$ defined as follows.
 Let $g={\rm dim}\,A$ and $\theta\in H^2(A,\mathbb{Z})$ be the class of the principal polarization.
 Then $\gamma_{\rm min}:=\frac{\theta^{g-1}}{(g-1)!}\in H^{2g-2}(A,\mathbb{Z})\cong H_{2}(A,\mathbb{Z})$. \begin{rema}{\rm The result proved by Beckman and de Gaay Fortman is in fact more general.
-In particular, the polarization can be replaced with any line bundle, with no positivity assumption, whose class $c_1(L)\in H^2(A,\mathbb{Z})$ is unimodular.} \end{rema} We first establish in this paper a complement to Theorem \ref{BdGF} \begin{theo} (Cf. Proposition \ref{theoequiv} and Corollary \ref{coromain}.)
+In particular, the polarization can be replaced with any line bundle, with no positivity assumption, whose class $c_1(L)\in H^2(A,\mathbb{Z})$ is unimodular.} \end{rema} \begin{rema} {\rm As is well-known, the minimal class of the Jacobian of a curve (equipped with its natural polarization) is algebraic, since it is the class of the curve embedded in its Jacobian.
+Thus Theorem \ref{BdGF} applies to Jacobians of curves, and also products of Jacobians.} \end{rema} We first establish in this paper the following complement to Theorem \ref{BdGF}. \begin{theo} (Cf. Proposition \ref{theoequiv} and Corollary \ref{coromain}.)
 An abelian variety $A$ is a direct summand, as an abelian variety, in a product of Jacobians, if and only if $A\times \widehat{A}$ satisfies the integral Hodge conjecture for curve classes. \end{theo} It follows that the integral Hodge conjecture for curve classes on abelian varieties is equivalent to the statement that any abelian variety is a direct summand, as an abelian variety, in a product of Jacobians.
-The direction $\Rightarrow$ in this theorem is an immediate consequence of \cite{degaybeck} (see Remarks \ref{rema1}, \ref{rema2}).
+The ``only if'' implication in this theorem is an immediate consequence of \cite{degaybeck} (see Remarks \ref{rema1}, \ref{rema2}).
 Note that Proposition \ref{theoequiv} proves a slightly more precise statement, concerning a principally polarized abelian variety, or more generally an abelian variety which admits a unimodular line bundle.